Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ### Obtain an API Key

-There are manyfree APIs, but most usually offer their APIs from behind an authentication key.
+There are many free APIs, but most usually offer their APIs from behind an authentication key.
 This helps to limit abuse and helps the API provider keep track of the volume of requests across a given range of accounts.

 [TheDogAPI - Dogs as a Service](https://thedogapi.com/) is no different.
 Fortunately, it’s really simple to request an API key from them.